Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 At the initial stages, immune inflammation of the vascular walls of the arteries is observed, since the formation of autoantibody complexes begins in the blood, which attach to the inner surface of the vessels

-Symptoms of temporal arteritis are quite typical.
+The symptoms of temporal arteritis are quite typical.

 • complaints about a local increase in temperature;